 Before you decide what to put where though, you’ll need to know what you want to write.
 You might be able to think of a few reasons off the top of your head but you’ll also need to do some thorough research into Babcock to be able to give the best possible answers to these questions.

 Investigate the following and note down anything that catches your attention:

-Investigate the different sectors Babcock works in, some of its recent and biggest projects (eg the aircraft carriers HMS Queen Elizabeth and HMS Prince of Wales), its business strategy and its clients – both relevant industries (eg energy and defence) and specific clients (eg EDF Energy and the Ministry of Defence).
+Investigate the different sectors Babcock works in, some of its recent and biggest projects (eg the decommissioning of the Dounreay nuclear site), its business strategy and its clients – both relevant industries (eg energy and defence) and specific clients (eg EDF Energy and the Ministry of Defence).